jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

 ```

 ## Student Task #1a: Soft Landing

 There is a "T" shaped landing area at the bottom of the example.
 The helicopter sprite should not go through the landing, it should land!

 1. starting with the above example replace the helicopter motion with the short method using ``||controller:dx (left-right buttons)||``
-2. Review the rest of the code and then add an on overlap event for when the helicopter overlaps with the landing
+2. review the rest of the code and then add an on overlap event for when the helicopter overlaps with the landing (Note the SpriteKind of `LandingPad`)
 3. the block of code in the overlap event should stop the helicopter velocity motion (both vx and vy to zero) and then change the helicopter position **up** 2 pixels so it isn't overlapping any more.
 4. Challenge: Add a new sprite and SpriteKind to the Screen (e.g. - mountain, tree, or other) and set the overlap action to make the helicopter sprite have an erratic motion after an overlap.
+This should be 3 or more changes in position and/or velocity.
+Also, pauses allow the game player to see the motion changes more clearly.

 ### ~hint
 **Teacher Note**